HarcourtsAcademy/grav-ha-user/pages/03.qualifications/04.new-zealand/01.nz-ce/nz-online-ce.md

 ## The Support Behind You
 - Contact your local Academy trainer for information, assistance and advice ([Northern and Central](/about-us/contact-us/locations/auckland), [Wellington](/about-us/contact-us/locations/wellington), [South Island](/about-us/contact-us/locations/christchurch)
 - Use the [Academy helpdesk](/about-us/contact-us/customer-support) during self-paced learning online
-- Go to [Harcourts One](http://one.harcourts.co.nz) > Search Directory > (your name) > Training Attended to access your classroom training attendance - records (Please note that your verifiable online CE records are updated nightly)
+- Go to [HarcourtsOne](http://one.harcourts.co.nz) > Search Directory > (your name) > Training Attended to access your classroom training attendance - records (Please note that your verifiable online CE records are updated nightly)
 - All verifiable training records will be sent to the REAA by Harcourts on your behalf

 <!-- ## Harcourts REINZ Classroom CE Training Calendar